Sex trafficking in South Korea: Non-governmental organizations

 Stand Up Against Sex-Trafficking of Minors, also known as Teens Up, conducts anti-sex trafficking efforts in South Korea.

 Sex trafficking of children

 The number of child victims trafficked worldwide for sexual exploration or cheap labor on an annual basis is 1.2 million.
-In South Korea, it is mainly young girls who are trafficked from Russia, Uzbekistan, Kazakhstan, Mongolia, China, North Korea, the Philippines, Thailand, Cambodia and Vietnam.
-South Korea has been known as a source country for child sex tourists, and South Korean women and girls are also internally trafficked.

 In March 2020, Korean news organizations revealed details about a series of cases of sex trafficking through chat rooms, encrypted messaging apps (such as Telegram and Discord).
 In these cases, "at least 74 women and 16 minors performing forced sex acts for thousands of viewers who paid cryptocurrency to view it".
 The victims were tortured and referred to as "slaves".
 This case is closely related to the prevalence and growth of spy cameras in South Korea, also known as "Molka" (몰카).

 Sex trafficking in US military camp towns

 As South Korea struggled economically after the Korean War, prostitution became vital for the country's economic recovery.
 After the signing of the 1953 mutual defense treaty, South Korean camp towns, and prostitution for US military personnel, boomed.
 By 1958, there were around 300,000 sex workers in a country with a population of 22 million people.
 The South Korean sex workers relied almost entirely on US military personnel for their financial livelihood.
 With no alternative economic opportunities, many of these women continue as military prostitutes until they became too old to work.

 In the mid-1990s, South Korea experienced a period of economic growth, allowing many Korean women to escape prostitution.
 Since demand for sex workers remained, South Korea's prostitution industry became populated with women from Russia and the Philippines who enter the country on tourist visas organized by pimps.
 Many of these women were promised a well-paying job but are then forced to engage in prostitution at camp towns, often with debt bondage that ensures they continue working as prostitutes.